WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 -   Subproperties:
     -   `sticky`: type `boolean`, default value `false`

 This value signals that a block supports some of the CSS style properties related to position.
-When it does, the block editor will show UI controls for the user to set their values, if [the theme declares support](/docs/how-to-guides/themes/theme-json/#opt-in-into-ui-controls).
+When it does, the block editor will show UI controls for the user to set their values if [the theme declares support](/docs/how-to-guides/themes/theme-json/#opt-in-into-ui-controls).

 Note that sticky position controls are currently only available for blocks set at the root level of the document.
 Setting a block to the `sticky` position will stick the block to its most immediate parent when the user scrolls the page.